 The redirect will start about one second after the success page is shown.
 If you'd prefer not to show a typical success page before this redirect, consider replacing it with a relevant message, e.g. "Redirecting..."

-For further customization, Pro and Agency users can scroll down to toggle on “Dynamic Success Pages & Redirects.”
+For further customization, users with selected pricing plans can scroll down to toggle on “Dynamic Success Pages & Redirects.”